ritamontalto/EDA-HealthTech-Churn-Analysis/README.md

 ## Results & Business Recommendations
 The analysis shows that user engagement, retention and clinical improvements are closely connected.
-Improving engagement strategies and identifying high risk users early can help increase program adherence and maximize patient outcomes.
+Improving engagement strategies and identifying high churn risk users early can help increase program adherence and maximize patient outcomes.

 ### Which user segments have the highest churn risk?

-The analysis identified that churn is concentrated among specific user segments, particularly users with lower engagement levels and certain demographic groups.
+Churn is concentrated among specific user segments, particularly users with lower engagement levels and certain demographic groups.

 *Recommendations*